 - Uses the Verizon 4G LTE network

-- Save more if already a Verizon customer
+- Save more if you are already a Verizon customer

 What’s In The Box